5 Vulva Facts You Should Know

 Last but not least, this one goes out to the nerds and the knowledge-hungry.
 Access to accurate advice and information is key to making informed choices about our bodies and our birth control.
 Knowledge is power and when it comes to the vulva, it’s no exception.
 We recommend speaking to a healthcare professional if you have questions or concerns regarding your own reproductive health, but there are small things we can all do every day that also help broaden our horizons.
 Learning more about your body helps debunk societal misconceptions and prevents the spread of myths.

 We hope you’ve learned something new about the vulva!
 At Natural Cycles, we’re committed to closing the knowledge gap where the wider contraceptive landscape is concerned.
-Not only is Natural Cycles the first and only FDA Cleared digital birth control, it’s also personalized to you.
-With in-app messages, reminders and notifications, you can keep track where you are in your cycle and learn unique insights about your body, all while preventing pregnancy 100% hormone-free.
+Not only is Natural Cycles the first and only FDA Cleared digital birth control, but it’s also personalized to you.
+With in-app messages, reminders, and notifications, you can keep track where you are in your cycle and learn unique insights about your body, all while preventing pregnancy 100% hormone-free.